Shopping Cart

 Availabilities

-We know that some are already waiting for the Sophos switches.
-Sophos is expected to be able to deliver the first models in mid-December 2021, but the number of units here is still massively limited.
-Only in February / March looks a little better.
+We know that some people are already waiting for the Sophos Switches.
+Sophos is expected to be able to deliver the first models in mid-December 2021, but the number of units is still massively limited.
+Things don’t look much better until February / March.

 Conclusion

-A few years ago, we were already dreaming of a Sophos switch.
-The product also makes perfect sense in the line-up and completes the network portfolio.
-However, Sophos’s most recent acquisitions have always been software companies.
-Other manufacturers have had a central dashboard for switches and access points for a long time, but the firewall or endpoint was sometimes missing.
-With the switch, Sophos brings an important product to their ecosystem.
+We have been dreaming of a Sophos Switch for a few years now.
+The product makes perfect sense in the line-up and completes the network portfolio.
+However, Sophos’s last acquisitions were always software companies.
+Other manufacturers have long had a central dashboard for switches and Access Points, but sometimes the firewall or endpoint was missing.
+With the Switches, Sophos is bringing an important product into their ecosystem.

-The rumors that Sophos is working on a switch series have been around for a while.
-So it’s all the more pleasing that a market launch has now succeeded, even if only very small numbers will be available at the start.
-But launching a new product during a global chip crisis is also very brave and not an easy task.
+There have been rumors for some time that Sophos is working on a switch series.
+It is therefore all the more pleasing that a market launch has now been successful, even if only very small quantities will be available at the beginning.
+But launching a new product during a global chip crisis is also very courageous and no easy task.

 Central Switch

-The product name starts with CS, which stands for Central Switch.
-If you only buy the switch without the service and support subscription, the Central part is omitted, which makes the switch so interesting.
-Without the management with Central, the question arises why one should buy a Sophos switch and not a product from another manufacturer.
-Managing switches through Central, alongside firewalls, access points and the rest of the Central modules in one console, is therefore a really big selling point for anyone already in this ecosystem or keen to build on it in the future.
+The product name begins with CS, which stands for Central Switch.
+If you only buy the switch, without the service and support subscription, the Central part, which makes the switch so interesting, is omitted.
+Without the management with Central, the question arises as to why you should buy a Sophos Switch and not a product from another manufacturer.
+The management of the switches via Central, alongside the firewalls, Access Points and the other Central modules in one console, is therefore a really great selling point for anyone who is already in this ecosystem or would like to build on it in the future.

-Nevertheless, it has to be said that the software will not be ready when the switches are launched on the market.
-Exciting killer features, such as Synchronized Security or XDR/MTR connectors, will probably only be available later.
-In most cases, however, a switch is a purchase that is intended to be used for more than 3 – 4 years anyway.
-If Sophos delivers these functions within a reasonable period of time, one can ignore them without hesitation.
-In keeping with the motto “connecting points”, an incredible amount is possible here through this central device in the network, and the upcoming functions are just the beginning. 😎
+Nevertheless, it has to be said that the software will not be ready when the switches are launched.
+Exciting killer features such as Synchronized Security or XDR/MTR connectors will probably not be available until later.
+In most cases, however, a switch is a purchase that will be used for longer than 3 – 4 years anyway.
+If Sophos delivers these functions within a reasonable period of time, this can be overlooked without hesitation.
+True to the motto “connecting points”, an incredible amount is possible with this central device in the network and the upcoming functions are just the beginning. 😎

 Sophos switches as the new standard

-We already have some customers expressing strong interest in the new Sophos switches, and as they become available, we will be able to gain even more experience in other environments.
-From what we have seen and tested so far, we can already say that Sophos switches will be our first choice for suitable projects in the future.
-Until now, we have been using switches from Ubiquiti, and there was really nothing wrong with them.
-But we still like Sophos’s ecosystem immensely, and the new switches make it even more powerful.
+We already have some customers expressing strong interest in the new Sophos Switches and once they are available, we will be able to gain even more experience in other environments.
+From what we have seen and tested so far, we can already say that Sophos Switches will be our first choice for suitable projects in the future.
+Up to now, we have used switches from Ubiquiti, and there was really nothing wrong with them.
+But we still really like the Sophos Switch ecosystem, and with the new switches it will be even more powerful.

 Patrizio